drilonrecica/ImagePickerLibrary/README.md

 ```
 checkMPermissions.checkMPermission(Manifest.permission.WRITE_EXTERNAL_STORAGE , "You need to give access to Image Picker Permission!");
 ```
-So the first parameter used is the actual permission and the second is the Title of the Dialog which will be shown to the user, see Pic.3.
+So the first parameter used is the actual permission and the second is the Title of the Dialog which will be shown to the user, see Pictures at bottom of page.
 ###### Note "You can use this method for any permission you want, just change this part Manifest.permission.NAME_OF_PERMISSION , and also type the title you want the user to see for that specific Permission."

 ###### I'm also creating a new library that will deal only with Android M Permissions and alerts for them, so I'll keep you up-to-date about that.